manojitnath/manojitnath.com/content/about/index.md

 Hi, I'm Manojit.
 I've spent the last 10 years in cybersecurity helping organizations manage risk, maintain compliance, and strengthen their security posture.
 Currently, I work as a Cyber Risk and Strategy Consultant at Deloitte USI.

 This site is where I document my journey.
-I share notes from my study, research and personal life.
-Write technical articles about topics I find interesting, and publish hands-on cybersecurity labs and tutorials to help others on a similar path.
+I share notes from my studies, research and personal reflections.
+Write technical articles on topics I find interesting, and publish hands-on cybersecurity labs and tutorials to help others on a similar path.

 Outside of work, I live a simple life.
 I enjoy traveling (something I definitely need to do more of), I like exploring new ideas and technologies, playing guitar now and then, and spending quality time with my wonderful wife and daughter.